prantlf/ollama-vertex-ai/README.md

 REST API proxy to [Vertex AI] with the interface of [ollama].
 HTTP server for accessing Vertex AI via the REST API interface of ollama.

+**WARNING**: This project is in a frozen state for the time being.
+The active project with the same functionality and more is [ovai].

 ## Synopsis

 Get embeddings for a text: